Groups without unitary representations, submeasures, and the escape property

 \begin{proof} Let $F \in \Pfin(G)\setminus \{ \emptyset \}$ and $\epsilon \in \R_{>0}$ be such that $\tfrac{\left\lvert F \mathbin{\triangle} gF \right\rvert}{\vert F \vert} \leq \epsilon$.
 Note that, for each $B\subseteq G$, we have so On the other hand, since $A \cap gA = \emptyset$, We conclude that and hence $\tfrac{\lvert A \cap F \rvert}{\lvert F \rvert} \leq \tfrac{1+\epsilon}{2}$, that is, $\tfrac{\lvert F\setminus A \rvert}{\vert F \vert} \geq \tfrac{1-\epsilon}{2}$. \end{proof}

-We now arrive at our key lemma.
-Recall from Lemma~\ref{lemma:lifting} that a continuous length function $f$ on $G$ induces a bilaterally uniformly continuous map The basic properties of $f_\bullet$ are listed in Lemma~\ref{lemma:lifting.2}.
-Also, recall from Remark~\ref{remark:moore} that if $(X,{\mathcal B},\mu)$ is a finite measure space, then $L^0(\mu, \R)$ is identified with $L^0(X,{\mathcal B},\mu; \R)$.
-Under this identification, we will view the values taken by $f_\bullet$ in~\eqref{E:fbulre} as measure equivalence classes of $\mu$-measurable functions from $X$ to $\R$.
+We arrive at a key lemma.
+Recall from Remark~\ref{remark:moore} that, if $(X,\mathcal{B},\mu)$ is a finite measure space, then $L^{0}(\mu,\R)$ is identified with $L^{0}(X,\mathcal{B},\mu; \R)$.
+Under this identification, we will view the elements of $L^{0}(\mu,\R)$ as measure equivalence classes of $\mu$-measurable functions from $X$ to $\R$.
 Note that the natural partial order on such equivalence classes extends the partial order on $S(\mu, \R)$ introduced just before Lemma~\ref{lemma:lifting.2}.